cewing/training.python_web/source/presentations/session07.rst

 Please read and follow along with this `basic intro to Django`_.

-.. _basic intro to Django: django-intro
+.. _basic intro to Django: django_intro.html